ygyuri/MVPEVENT_i/LOCAL_DOMAIN_SETUP.md

 - The SSL certificates are self-signed for development/testing
 - Browsers will show security warnings
-- Click "Advanced" → "Proceed to event-i.local (unsafe)"
+- Click "Advanced" → "Proceed to event-i.co.ke (unsafe)"

 ### Production Deployment